 Discipline: Social Medicine

-Specialisation: Health inequalities; Social determinants; Governance and Regulation; Healthy public policy; Global health
+Specialisation: Health inequalities; Social determinants; Climate change; Governance and Regulation; Healthy public policy; Global health

-Professor SHARON FRIEL is the Director, Regulatory Institutions Network, The Australian National University.
+Professor SHARON FRIEL is the Director, School of Regulation and Global Governance (RegNet), The Australian National University.
 Professor Friel specialises in policy, governance and regulation in relation to health equity, with a focus on food systems, trade and investment, climate change and the wider determinants of health.
 In her role as co-director of the NHMRC Centre of Research Excellence on Health Equity, she is studying the processes of political and public policy prioritisation, formulation and implementation in the pursuit of better and fairer health outcomes.
 Key appointments in the last ten years: Head of the Scientific Secretariat for the World Health Organisation Commission on the Social Determinants of Health; Director, Menzies Centre for Health Policy, ANU; Advisor The Australia Preventative Health Taskforce.

 Director, Menzies Centre for Health Policy, ANU;